agileguru/introtocloudandiac/README.md

 ## How to guide

 * Clone the code and make introtocloudandiac as your present working directory.
+* Edit the variables.tf file and change the project name from devops-353009 to a valid one.
 * Execute the command

     ```